TuyaInc/tuyasmart_home_ios_sdk/en/resource/Share.md

-#### Obtaining User-shared Data That Is Actively Shared By A Single User
+#### Obtaining User-shared Data that is Actively Shared by a Single User

 **Declaration**